alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 As someone who started ML around the 2015 years, these unsupervised successes felt like exceptions to the rule.
 Most other applications were driven by supervised learning.
-Pretrained ImageNet features were the closest thing to general behavior, and those features were learnt though labeled classification.
+Pretrained ImageNet features were the closest thing to general behavior, and those features were learned through labeled classification.

 I've long felt that unsupervised learning is the future, as soon as we figure out how to get there, but man, we have spent a long time trying to get there.